varxnnn/k8s-wp-nginx-sql/README.md

 ### WordPress
 #### Dockerfile: `./docker-images/Dockerfile.wp`

 In the WordPress Dockerfile, we simply specify our base image.
+This Docker image is built and pushed to [Docker Hub](https://hub.docker.com/repository/docker/varxn/k8s-wp).

 ### Kubernetes manifest: `./wp-assignment/templates/wp.yaml`